pandas-dev/pandas/web/pandas/pdeps/0001-purpose-and-guidelines.md

 status will be changed to `Status: Implemented`, so there is visibility that the PDEP is not part of the roadmap and future plans, but a change that has already happened.
-The first pandas version in which the PDEP implementation is available will also be included in the PDEP.
+The first pandas version in which the PDEP implementation is available will also be included in the PDEP header with for example `Implemented: v2.0.0`.

 #### Rejected PDEP